xvanov/CraigLister/README.md

 * Make sure you are using Python 2.7+ as your interpreter

+* Specify the proper version of chromedriver for your machine on line 41 of craiglister.py

+    "chromedriver-win" for Windows machines

+    "chromedriver-mac" for Mac computers

+    "chromedriver-linux" for Linux machines

 * Install dependencies (Note: if pip2 isn't recognized then you will need to add Python 27\Scripts to your PATH)

     pip2 install -U "pylint<2.0.0"